An unusual family of supersingular curves of genus five in characteristic two: Introduction

-In Section \ref{sec:prelim}, we recall definitions and results on invariants of curves in positive characteristic, such as the $p$-rank and Newton polygon, and explain how we compute the $p$-rank and geometric automorphism groups of the curves we study.
-In Section \ref{sec:genus5ssauto}, we consider the family of all non-hyperelliptic, non-trigonal genus-$5$ curves over $\Fbar_2$ whose canonical models lie on the intersection of three quadrics in $\P^4$ of ranks $3$, $4$, and $5$.
-In Lemma~\ref{lem:reduce_num_of_part}, we reduce the number of parameters needed to describe non-isomorphic curves in this family; in Proposition \ref{prop:2rank0_genus5_firstequation}, we determine which have $p$-rank $0$; and in Proposition \ref{prop:genus5ss_dimension_automorphisms}, we compute their geometric automorphism groups.
+For some of the computations, we use \cite{sagemath} and refer to \url{https://github.com/DusanDragutinovic/Examples}. \\ \\ \textbf{Outline.} In Section \ref{sec:prelim}, we recall definitions and results on invariants of curves in positive characteristic, such as the $p$-rank and Newton polygon, and explain how we compute the $p$-rank and geometric automorphism groups of the curves we study.
+In Section \ref{sec:genus5ssauto}, we consider the family of all non-hyperelliptic, non-trigonal genus-$5$ curves over $\Fbar_2$ whose canonical models lie on the intersection of three quadrics in $\P^4$, one of which has rank $3$.
+In Lemma~\ref{lem:reduce_num_of_part}, we reduce the number of parameters needed to describe non-isomorphic curves in this family; in Lemma \ref{lem:2rank0_genus5_firstequation}, we determine which have $p$-rank $0$; and in Proposition \ref{prop:genus5ss_dimension_automorphisms}, we compute their geometric automorphism groups.
 This analysis leads to the construction of the supersingular family $\cS$.
-Finally, in Section \ref{sec:proof}, we prove Theorem \ref{thm:supersingular_family_genus5_char2_dim3} and discuss some relevant related questions.
+Finally, in Section \ref{sec:proof}, we prove Theorem \ref{thm:supersingular_family_genus5_char2_dim3} and discuss some relevant questions. \\ \\ \textbf{Acknowledgment} The author is grateful to Carel Faber and Valentijn Karemaker for helpful discussions and valuable comments, and to the anonymous referees for their careful reading and constructive remarks that improved this article.
+The author is supported by the Mathematical Institute of Utrecht University.